ArtofQuality/F2F.Testing/README.md

 Your benefits are:
 * Parallel test execution
 * Automatic cleanup of your file system

+### ResourceFileLocator ###

-* With ResourceFileLocator: No special deployment of test data files, everything needed is inside your test assembly!
+With this FileLocator you need no special deployment of test data files because everything needed is inside your test assembly.
+Just add files to your test assembly as *Embedded Resource* using the file properties.
+That's very useful for e.g. small text files.

+### FolderBasedFileLocator ###

-* With FolderBasedFileLocator: Large test data files can be used by everyone using a network share
+This FileLocator is useful for large test data files which can be used by everyone using a network share.
+The FileSandbox will copy each required file to the local temporary directory.

+## Test Features ##

+### FileSandboxFeature ###

+Automatically initialize a FileSandbox.

 ```csharp
 public class FileSandboxFeature_Test : TestFixture